Myths Surrounding Carpet Are Dispelled by the Carpet and Rug Institute

 Myth No. 4: “Carpet is a sink for allergy-causing substances.”

 Truth: This is true as stated.
 The critical point, however, is often missed.
 Carpet holds allergen-causing substances tightly and, as a result, keeps allergens from becoming airborne, minimizing the level of allergens in the breathing zone.
 This translates to lower exposure potential.
-The allergens held by carpet’s filter-like effect may be removed by vacuuming, refreshing the filter-like properties of the carpet to allow more material to be removed from the air.
+The allergens held by the carpet’s filter-like effect may be removed by vacuuming, refreshing the filter-like properties of the carpet to allow more material to be removed from the air.
 Vacuuming mattresses, carpet, and upholstery once or twice a week removed allergens, including dust mite feces–a known source of allergen.
 It is important to use the proper type of vacuum to minimize re-suspending allergens.

-Reference: In Carpet and Airborne Allergens, A Literature Review, Dr. Alan Luedtke refers to the results of a study aimed at determining the effect of routine vacuuming cleaning that indicate frequent vacuum cleaning over a short time significantly reduces house dust and mite allergen levels in carpets.
+Reference: In Carpet and Airborne Allergens, A Literature Review, Dr. Alan Luedtke refers to the results of a study aimed at determining the effect of routine vacuuming cleaning that indicates frequent vacuum cleaning over a short time significantly reduces house dust and mite allergen levels in carpets.

 Environmental Protection Agency (EPA) studies indicate the effectiveness of carpet in reducing airborne particles.
 This data indicates that soil in carpet is significantly reduced following cleaning.
 Visit CRI’s web site to learn about the Green Label Vacuum Cleaner IAQ Testing Program that approves vacuum cleaner models that are most effective in soil removal and dust containment, while keeping carpet looking good.